Taking Care of Ourselves Emotionally

 After years of denial, numbing feelings of pain and all sorts of emotions, I finally came true to myself.
 I learned to take care of myself emotionally through practice and learning new behavioral patterns like Acting as if.
 I forced myself into positive recovery behaviors, disregarding my doubts and fears, until my feelings caught up with reality.
 I am still a work in progress, of course.

 So what does it mean to take care of myself emotionally.
-This is what I learned from reading self-help books and seeking out guidance.
+This is what I learned from reading self-help books and seeking guidance.

-1. I recognize when I’m feeling angry and I accept that feeling without shame.
+1. I recognize when I’m feeling angry, and I accept that feeling without shame.

-2. I recognize when I’m feeling hurt and I accept those feelings without attempting to punish the source of my pain.
+2. I recognize when I’m feeling hurt, and I accept those feelings without attempting to punish the source of my pain.

 3. I allow myself to feel joy and love when those are available to me.